localstack/localstack.github.io/content/blog/2023-09-07-making-connecting-to-localstack-easier/index.md

 ## How to use this new feature

-For AWS services like Lambda or ECS, we are running your application code in a pre-configured environment.
+For AWS services like Lambda or ECS, we are running your application code in an environment pre-configured to use this feature.

 _For your own containers, there is some configuration required._